vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `--pool` *pool*
       Name of the target pool.
-By default, container *new-id* is created on the same pool as container *id*.
+By default, container *new-id* is created on the same pool as container *ctid*.

     `--user` *user*
       Name of the target user.
-By default, the user of container *id* is used.
+By default, the user of container *ctid* is used.
       When copying to a different pool, the target user has to exist before `ct cp` is run.

     `--group` *group*
       Name of the target group.
-By default, the group of container *id* is used.
+By default, the group of container *ctid* is used.
       When copying to a different pool, the target group has to exist before `ct cp` is run.